€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Earnings per share

-These three indicators offer insight into the quality of the Group’s economic and financial management from different complementary angles.
+These three indicators reflect the quality of the Group’s economic and financial management from different complementary angles.

 A bonus is associated with each performance indicator, the amount of which depends on the percentage change recorded in the corresponding indicator.
 The bonus amount has a lower limit of €0 (for a negative change of 10% or more) and an upper limit of one-third of the amount corresponding to the upper limit for the overall bonus tied to the economic and financial performance indicators (for a positive change of 10% or more), in accordance with a remuneration schedule set by the Board.